 If you know a friend or family member that’s currently interviewing for a job, pass on these helpful tips:

 Be wary if the interviews are held via text, instant message, or WhatsApp.
-The BBB Scam Tracker has received multiple reports of job scams involving downloading a messaging app.
-While job interviews commonly happen over video calls, job interviews that occur only via instant chat can be a sign that the job is a scam.
+While job interviews commonly happen over video calls, job interviews that occur only via instant chat or digital communication can be a sign that the job is a scam.

 Pay close attention to the email address of the person you’re communicating with.
 Is it a personal Gmail or Hotmail account rather than a company-issued email address?
 That could indicate a scam.